Gaea was Mother Earth, the mother of the titans and the everlasting foundation of the Olympian Gods.

 Children of Gaea

 Without the intervention of man, Gaea gave birth to the Mountains and the boundless Seas (the Pontus).
-Next, out of Gaea came Uranus, the Heaven, who would later on become Gaea's mate, covering her with his starry coat on all sides.
-The couple created twelve Titans, three Cyclopes and three "Hecatoncheires", strong creatures with hundred hands.
+Next, Gaea gave birth to Uranus, who was the personification of the sky, including the sun and the moon.
+Uranus would later become Gaea's companion, enveloping her on all sides with his mantle of stars.
+The pair created twelve Titans, three Cyclopes and three "Hecatoncheires", strong beings with a hundred hands.

-Gaea was particularly praised and worshiped by mankind and sacred oaths were made in her name, as she also possessed the precious gift of prophecy.
+Gaea was especially praised and revered by men, and sacred oaths were taken in her name, as she also possessed the precious gift of prophecy.